belle2/basf2/framework/doc/development/tuppr.rst

 4. Is this payload required when processing existing data?
 If so, can a common payload be prepared for existing data processing or is a dedicated calibration needed?

-The globaltag manager for software development will create a new main globaltag and a pull request to change the software to use this globaltag, the "Tag Update Procedure Pull Request" (TUPPR).
-This pull request is like a box to contain a set of changes to the globaltag in an airtight way to make sure they all stay fresh and don't break other branches until the change to the globaltag is actually added to main.
+The globaltag manager for software development will create a new main globaltag and a merge request to change the software to use this globaltag, the "Tag Update Procedure Pull Request" (TUPPR).
+This merge request is like a box to contain a set of changes to the globaltag in an airtight way to make sure they all stay fresh and don't break other branches until the change to the globaltag is actually added to main.